rtmigo/dmk_py/README.md

    - decrypted secret name up to 28 bytes long
    - the secret name provided by user

-   If everything matches everything, it is a more than 53 bytes match.
+   If everything matches everything, it is at least a 53 bytes match.
 We also verified that this is not a private key collision or a checksum collision.
    Still not deterministic, but more likely than any conceivable coincidence.
    This is indeed a block related to the given secret name.

    We also made sure that the data decryption is proceeding correctly.